blha303/GiveEveryDamnAchievement/README.md

 GiveEveryDamnAchievement
 ========================
-This plugin adds a command to give the specified player every gosh-darn achievement in the game.
+This plugin adds a command to give the specified players every gosh-darn achievement in the game.